wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - Warn the user: "This platform's [feature name] may add extra formatting.
 Would you prefer simple response instead?"
 - Wait for user confirmation

+### Step 1.5: Detect and Unpack Loaded Archives

+**IMPORTANT: Archives are context, not attachments.
+When users load archives, they are providing prior context to continue from.
+ALWAYS merge archives - never include them as attachments.**

+**Before proceeding, scan the conversation for loaded archive files:**

+1. **Identify loaded archives:**
+   - Look for uploaded or pasted files containing both:
+     - `ARCHIVE_FORMAT_VERSION` in YAML frontmatter
+     - `INSTRUCTIONS_FOR_AI` in YAML frontmatter
+   - BUT exclude files containing instruction markers:
+     - "Part 1: Archiving Instructions for AI"
+     - "### Step 0: Acknowledge the Archiving Request"
+     - "Part 2: Archive Template Structure"
+   - These criteria identify generated archives, not the instruction file

+2. **If NO archives found:**
+   - Skip to Step 2
+   - This is a fresh conversation with no prior context

+3. **If archives ARE found (one or more), merge them:**

+   **Extract artifacts from all loaded archives:**
+   - Parse each `:::artifact` wrapper
+   - Note: artifact type, title, version, content

+   **Extract attachments from all loaded archives:**
+   - Parse each `:::attachment` wrapper
+   - Note: filename, content

+   **Extract summary context (for merged narratives):**
+   - Note the Initial Query from each archive
+   - Note the Key Insights from each archive
+   - This helps create a continuous narrative

+4. **Understand the merge strategy:**
+   - **Artifacts:** Include ALL artifacts (from archives + new ones created)
+     - If an artifact was modified/evolved: only include newest version
+     - If an artifact is unchanged: carry it forward as-is
+     - **How to determine "newest" when multiple archives have same artifact:**
+       - Check version numbers/identifiers (v3 > v2 > v1, final > draft)
+       - If version info unclear, assume last-loaded archive has newest version
+   - **Attachments:** Include ALL attachments (from archives + new ones)
+     - Carry forward all attachments from loaded archives
+   - **Summaries:** Create a **merged narrative** blending old and new
+     - Don't separate "old conversation" vs "new conversation"
+     - Tell a unified story across archive boundaries

+**After completing this step, proceed to Step 2 with the merged context in mind.**

 ### Step 2: Understand the Template
 Review Part 2 of this document which contains the complete template structure.
 Understand the YAML front matter, the attachment wrapper format, and the artifact wrapper format.